Clifford in the Classroom

 After reading Count on Clifford, the children can work with manipulatives on a variety of story problems.
 For example: Emily Elizabeth invited four dogs and four children to Clifford's birthday party.
 How many dogs and children came to Clifford's party?
-If students solve that problem quickly, challenge them further by asking them how many plates, forks and spoons will be needed to serve all the people at the party including Emily Elizabeth and Clifford?
+If students solve that problem quickly, challenge them further by asking them how many plates, forks, and spoons will be needed to serve all the people at the party, including Emily Elizabeth and Clifford?
 At Clifford's birthday party there were five children, five dogs and ten cats, how many animals and people were there all together?
 Total up all the feet and all the tails.
 The numbers will get large quickly, so the children will need to find ways to organize and total this information.
 Again, encourage the use of any manipulatives you have on hand as a strategy.

-Social Studies with Clifford
+Social Studies With Clifford

 For example, starting the school year with an active group of children who often have their own agendas is sometimes very difficult.
 Try reading Clifford's Manners to inspire your students to think more about their manners and how they affect other people.
 After reading the story, children can brainstorm a list of as many good manners as they can think of.
 Make it fun by encouraging role playing or by using a Clifford puppet or stuffed animal to help bring your students ideas to life.
 Suggest that children choose a favorite manner each day and make a special effort to use it with everyone they interact with that day.
-Create a bulletin board of paper Cliffords (see "Make-and-Take Cliffords," below) with each student's favorite manner written on Clifford's bone.
+Create a bulletin board of paper Cliffords (see the Make-and-Take Clifford Art Project below) with each student's favorite manner written on Clifford's bone.

 It is also helpful if you and your students begin reminding each other to use their "Clifford Manners" on a daily basis.
 You'll be well on your way to establishing a climate of respect in your classroom.

-Clifford Cooks up some Kitchen Science
+Clifford Cooks Up Some Kitchen Science

 Cookie cutters shaped like Clifford and his bone are enclosed with the book.
-Use the recipe included in the book, or try your own favorite sugar cookie dough....just take care that the dough is not too thick because it will get stuck in the cookie cutter.
+Use the recipe included in the book, or try your own favorite sugar cookie dough, just take care that the dough is not too thick because it will get stuck in the cookie cutter.
 Let children take turns in small groups carefully measuring and mixing the ingredients and talk about how the texture changes as you mix, and what changes the application of heat will cause.
 When all the cookies are done, it's fun to decorate them with red icing.
 This enhances the Big Red Dog theme.
-Your students will enjoy sharing their cookie creations with other adults in the school, so bake plenty of extras, and send children out in pairs to deliver their cookies.
+Your students will enjoy sharing their cookie creations with other adults in the school, so bake plenty of extras and send children out in pairs to deliver their cookies.

 Sing About Clifford!

-For loads of fun, sing, "How Much Is that Doggie in the Window?" and bark at the end of each line.
-The first time, ask children to bark like a tiny dog.....the second time, like a big dog....and the third time, like Clifford!!
+For loads of fun, sing "How Much Is that Doggie in the Window?" and bark at the end of each line.
+The first time, ask children to bark like a tiny dog; the second time, like a big dog; and the third time, like Clifford!